 To do so, we will import in a Load file activity, a file containing new or existing profiles with the following information: first name, last name, email, country and birthdate.
 The profiles will then be added or updated with the Update data activity.

 This example assumes that all needed geographical units are already configured in Adobe Campaign.
-Note that new Campaign Standard instances, as well as existing instances with no geographical units created, cannot have the geographical unit capability implemented starting 18.7 release.

 Here, in the imported file, four profiles are detailed: two new profiles and two existing ones which will be updated with their respective geographical units.